Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_audit_logs.md

 {"id":"ea2be3b3-5931-47b2-b5eb-851036b9b9f0","level":"info","message":"published","time":"2024-04-12T07:54:25-07:00"}
 ```

-As can be seen above all lines contain the same `id`, new `generated` events take precedence over any previous events.
+As can be seen above, all lines contain the same `id`, new `generated` events take precedence over any previous events.
 These are the events that will be reflected in Amplify.

 In rare cases, such as an agent restart at the time of event generation and publishing, a `generating` log but no additional logs may be seen.
 In these cases the metric event was not lost, but rather included in the followup event.
 Compare with the agent logs at the same time to check for errors or restarts.